ABCRepository/Repository/README.md

 **2.** proposed a solution to evolve state machines via model execution and co-simulation constantly.

-**3.** implemented risk-based strategy RiOT using Q-learning to drive model execution, model evolution, and co-simulation.
+**3.** Implemented risk-based strategy RiOT using Q-learning to drive model execution, model evolution, and co-simulation.

 **4.** conducted an empirical evaluation to assess the cost-effectiveness of the strategy by comparing it with a random strategy (RT) and a coveragebased greedy strategy (COT) – the baselines.
 Results show that RiOT outperforms RT and COT in discovering risky ADS behaviours, while COT performs the best in exploring more diverse behaviours.